alex-gutev/live_cells_cpp/doc/1-cells.md

 std::cout << ref_a.value() << std::endl;
 ```

-Notice there is no need to provided a value type template parameter to
+Notice there is no need to provide a value type template parameter to
 the `value()` method, because the value type (`int` in this case) is
-given in the `typed_cell` template parameter.
+already given in the `typed_cell` template parameter.

 ### Memory Management